-We are in an exciting new world of technology where augmented reality is becoming a part of our everyday life.
+We are in an exciting new world of technology where augmented reality is becoming a part of our everyday lives.
 The popularity of AR owes to initiation by some of the tech giants like Google, Apple, and Microsoft.
 While Apple launched its ARKit in 2017, Google came up with its web API in the same year.
 Apple AR glasses are another notable development in the AR industry.

 While augmented reality technology might be complex to understand initially, it is much more exciting and overwhelming to experience.
 If you are wondering what AR is, its purpose, and how it works, you are at the right place.